billdingwall/Portfolio/src/posts/kava-asset-onboarding.md

   <img src="/../../img/kava-onboarding/Surge-Usage-Spikes.jpg" />
 </figure>

-Traffic however wasn’t that impressive and these pages had a shelf life.
-In this use case too, our users didn’t have much trouble supplying to money markets.
+Traffic however wasn’t that impressive and in this use case our users didn’t have much trouble supplying to money markets.
 Still, brand new users favored the asset landing approach.

 <figure class="Article-image">
   <figcaption class="u-padBottomMd">Surge page usage compared to Kava Lend</figcaption>